afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 ## While You're Waiting...

 While you have been reading, we have been busy installing everything.
-It is still happening but it should only take a few minutes.
+It is still happening and should only take a few minutes.

-You will need a brand new uninitialised Git repo and Personal Access Token to follow this tutorial.
+While you wait, you will need a brand new uninitialised Git repo and personal access token to follow this tutorial.

+You can use any Git provider but assuming you're using GitHub.com, follow the instructions below.

 Let's get you setup while you wait for the install to finish.

 1. Go to GitHub.com
 2. Create a brand new, uninitialised repository.
 Do not add any files (eg. readme).
 The repo must have zero prior commits
-3. On GitHub.com go to `https://github.com/settings/tokens` and generate a personal access token with full `Repo` permissions
+3. Go to `https://github.com/settings/tokens` and generate a personal access token with full `Repo` permissions

 ![repo](./assets/repo-token.png)

-## Relax
+## Relax...

 You have everything you need now and just need to wait for us to finish the installation.